 Covered by family savings, work or private student loans which you will have to repay.

 *Reported Average Annual Net Price for students receiving grant or scholarship aid reported to the U.S. Department of Education's Academic Year 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

-To make a comparative assessment if Carnegie Mellon University is worth the price, measures of it's relative value for tuition dollar can be examined.
+To make a comparative assessment if Carnegie Mellon is worth the price, measures of it's relative value for tuition dollar can be examined.
 We've calculated an academic national percentile rating of 91/100 for Carnegie Mellon University.
 Considering an average net price paid of $32,054, this leads to an overall value ranking of 65/100.
-This places the school 136th on our national Best Value Colleges ranking as a provider of a very high value education compared to actual overall price paid.
+This places the school 93rd on our national Best Value Colleges ranking as a provider of a very high value education compared to actual overall price paid.

 |School||Cost vs. Carnegie Mellon University|